M. Ahmed Bhimra

 M. Ahmed Bhimra is a MS Thesis student in Computer Vision & Graphics Lab (cvglab) at LUMS Syed Babar Ali School of Science and Engineering.

-Atiq is a Lead Graphics Engineer in Computer Vision & Graphics Lab (cvglab) at LUMS Syed Babar Ali School of Science and Engineering.
-His area of expertise are designing and modeling, virtual tours and Laser Scanning See Also: http://heritage360.pk
+Mohbat Tharani is a Research Assistant in Computer Vision & Graphics Lab (cvglab) at LUMS Syed Babar Ali School of Science and Engineering.